Frequently Asked Questions on How to Build a Hulda Clark Zapper

-This is a brief introduction to the scientists that experimented with frequency healing over the past 100 years.
-Nikola Tesla, George Lakhovsky, Royal Raymond Rife, Bob Beck, Hulda Clark and many more all contributed to the history of exploring electro-medicine, and the history of zapping.
+This is a brief introduction to the scientists who experimented with frequency healing over the past 120 years.
+Nikola Tesla, George Lakhovsky, Royal Raymond Rife, Bob Beck, Hulda Clark, and many more all contributed to the history of exploring electro-medicine, and the history of zapping.
 Research these scientists, read their books, and be amazed!

 Your zapper parts are different from Hulda Clark's original parts list.
 For example, one of your resistors is 39K Ohm and Hulda Clark's is 3.9K Ohm.
 Why?